 Why Most People Fail At Affiliate Marketing

-If you get into this with the expectation that you will become a millionaire overnight, you will most likely fail.
+If you get into this with the expectation that you will become a millionaire overnight with free affiliate marketing, you will most likely fail.
 You have to be willing to put in the time and learn affiliate marketing strategies.
 And you need to have the patience to stick with it, even if you are months (or years) away from your goal.

 “The lazy affiliates will give up and quit, and probably go do something else,” said Attila O’dree of iAmAttila.com.
 “Whereas the best will adapt by focusing on playing by the rules to be able to spend and get traffic, and making up the profits elsewhere.”